Jack Salt: College career

 In 2013, Salt signed with coach Tony Bennett at Virginia to play college basketball.
 Salt took a redshirt in his first year on campus to gain weight and strength for his debut season in 2015–16.
 He played sparingly in his redshirt freshman season, but then became a steady rotation player for the Cavaliers for the rest of his career.

+In the 2018 March Madness basketball tournament, Salt played 21 minutes at center in 1st seed UVA's first round loss to the 16th seeded UMBC, marking the first time in the history of a March Madness tournament that a 1 seed had lost to a 16 seed.

-In Salt's senior season, the Cavaliers began the season still stinging from becoming the first top seed to lose to a 16 seed in the NCAA tournament.
+In 2019, Salt's senior season, the Cavaliers began the season still stinging from their historic loss in 2018.
 The Cavaliers won a share of the Atlantic Coast Conference regular season title and were again a number one seed.
 While playing modest minutes through much of the tournament, Salt played a key role against Purdue in the Elite Eight.
 Matching up against the Boilermakers' big and physical front line, Salt played 34 minutes and scored 5 points, grabbed eight rebounds and collected a pair of steals to help the Cavaliers to an overtime win and a spot in the Final Four.
 Virginia then defeated Auburn and Texas Tech in the Final Four to win the school's first NCAA basketball championship.
 Salt became the first New Zealand native to win an NCAA Division I national championship.

 For his Cavaliers career, Salt started in 106 games, averaging 3.3 points and 3.5 rebounds per game in a role primarily as a defensive specialist.